fybrik/fybrik/site/docs/tasks/control-plane-security.md

 <!-- TODO: once the Helm chart is ready change the text in the Mutual TLS section  -->

-Kubernetes  [`NetworkPolicies`](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and optionally [Istio](https://istio.io/) are used to protect components of the control plane.
+Kubernetes [`NetworkPolicies`](https://kubernetes.io/docs/concepts/services-networking/network-policies/), TLS/mTLS and optionally Istio can be used to protect components of the control plane.
 Specifically, traffic to connectors that run as part of the control plane must be secured.
 Follow this page to enable control plane security.

 ## Ingress traffic policy